Netflix/sureal/itur_bt500_demo/README.md

 python3 -m pip install -r ./requirements.txt
 ```

 The `sample_data.csv` file contains the raw subjective scores, organized in a 2D matrix, separated by comma.
-Each row corresponds to a PVS; each column corresponds to a subject.
+Each row corresponds to a presentation (jk); each column corresponds to a subject (i).
 If a vote is missing, a 'nan' is put in place.

 ```
 5.0,5.0,5.0,4.0,2.0,5.0,3.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0,5.0